 Flexibility

-The lack of good flexibility of the hamstring may seem like an obvious cause of a hamstring strain, but — like most scientific research — there is no strong certainty that this is the case.
+The lack of good flexibility of the hamstrings may seem like an obvious cause of a strain, but there’s no strong evidence to support this.

-For general hamstring and knee flexibility, there is “inconsistency” among various studies.
-The researchers speculated that it is because of different methods and factors used, such as different control groups, control of risk factors, and how injury risks were measured.
+For general hamstring and knee flexibility, there is “inconsistency” among various studies, which is caused by different methods and factors used, such as different control groups, control of risk factors, and how injury risks were measured.

-A larger and more recent study of more than 500 young Gaelic football players and hurdlers found that poor hamstring flexibility and previous injury “were unable to predict those at risk of sustaining a hamstring strain…”
+A 2019 study of 570 young Gaelic football players and hurdlers found that poor hamstring flexibility and previous injury “were unable to predict those at risk of sustaining a hamstring strain…”

-Looking at the bigger picture, a 2020 systematic review of 78 athletic studies by Green et al. found that the degree of flexibility, mobility, and range of motion in the hips, knees, and ankles showed no clear relationship with the risk of getting a hamstring strain.
+Looking at the bigger picture, a 2020 systematic review of 78 athletic studies found that the degree of flexibility, mobility, and range of motion in the hips, knees, and ankles showed no clear relationship with the risk of getting a hamstring strain.

 Previous hamstring injury

-As with most types of muscle and joint injuries, having a history of hamstring strains would increase your chances of sustaining another pulled hamstring.
-Green et al. also found that in addition to older age, a history of having hamstring strains, ACL tear, and calf strain “were significant risk factors” for hamstring strains.
+As with most types of muscle and joint injuries, having a history of hamstring strains would increase your chances of sustaining another pulled hamstring—in addition to older age, a history of having hamstring strains, ACL tear, and calf strain.

 This is similar to a previous systematic review in 2014 that “revealed a relationship between previous injury and re‐injury in each lower extremity injury that was studied.”
 These injuries include hamstring strains, ACL injury, Achilles tendon injury, and ankle sprains.

-Fulton et al. summarized that elite Australian football players were more than four times more likely to pull another hamstring than their peers who never had such injury.
+The researchers summarized that elite Australian football players were more than four times more likely to pull another hamstring than their peers who never had such injury.
 Also, about 27% of all hamstring strains in the AFL were caused by previous hamstring strains.
-However, the researchers do not know if the reinjuries were due to “accumulated microscopic muscle damage or the presence of a single injurious event.”
+However, the researchers don’t know if the reinjuries were due to “accumulated microscopic muscle damage or the presence of a single injurious event.”

 Erickson and Sherry proposed a three-step general guideline for hamstring strain rehabilitation:

-1. Minimize pain and edema, restore some neuromuscular control and function with exercises at slow speeds, and prevent excessive scar tissue formation while “protecting the healing fibers from excessive lengthening;
+1. Minimize pain and edema; restore some neuromuscular control and function with exercises at slow speeds

 2. Increase exercise intensity and speed gradually to the patients’ ability and tolerance, start eccentric strength training;